 If your idea of relaxing includes nature, you better bring your gear!

 The Acton Nature Center is a regional recreational park which provides the public a glimpse of the landscape of a century ago.
-Its modern education center hosts free programs by Texas Master Naturalists and Master Gardeners about plants and ecosystems from a bygone era.
+Its 1930s Farm House Education Center hosts free programs by Rio Brazos Texas Master Naturalists on subjects such as plants, animals, pollinators, and ecosystems.

 Acton is approximately 40 miles southwest of Fort Worth on the Brazos River in Hood County.
 From Hwy 377, head east on Fall Creek Hwy.